MiNeves00/PLOG2020/README.md

 ## Computer Play
 The Computer has 3 difficulties: *Easy, Meddium, Hard*.

-The computer always plays the move which he thinks is the best.
+The computer always plays the move which he thinks is the best at the moment, so it does a greedy aproach.
 But based on the diffuclty it will think diferently on which is the best move.

 ### Hard difficulty :